How the refrigerator works?

 Let’s briefly discuss each process to know how exactly it is practically possible to transfer heat from a body at low temperature, to an environment at higher temperature, in order to cool the body further

-Schematic diagram of an evaporator
+Fig 5 Schematic diagram of an evaporator

 During this process, cold liquid refrigerant which is flowing inside the evaporator tube of the refrigerator will absorbs the heat of the stuff inside the refrigerator and thereby refrigerant gets vaporized.

-Schematic diagram a Compressor
+Fig 6 Schematic diagram of a Compressor

 In this process, the compressor sucks the vapour refrigerant from the evaporator and compresses it to a high pressure and temperature (above the room temperature), thus it becomes a superheated vapour refrigerant and is delivered to the condenser!